immanuelgoko07-ctrl/ML-CAPSTONE-TEMPLATE/README.md

 * Commodity type and month-year have strong predictive power
 * Regional effects significantly influence food prices
 * Price trends are more predictable for staple grains (maize, wheat, rice)
+* Model does not suffers from high variance or high bias.

 ---